 State Managed Fund cash payments occur on a monthly pro rata basis.

 In respect to Albury Wodonga, the Victorian Department of Health has direct budget responsible for provision of services at Albury/Wodonga Health and the current and proposed IGA for Albury Wodonga, requires NSW to Pay the Victorian Department of Health.

 The payment that NSW makes to Victoria Health includes ABF, Block and a share of Public/Population Health funds received under NHR plus the NSW funded component.

 On this basis NSW makes a single total payment to Victorian Department of Health each month however for transparency of Commonwealth monies under the Agreement, NSW established an ABF virtual entity for the Albury component of the Commonwealth.

-Other payments will occur in 2018-19 that are outside the regular weekly (Tuesday) payment cycle for payments to other States/Territories for NSW residents treated in their public hospitals.
+Other payments may occur in 2019-20 that are outside the regular weekly (Tuesday) payment cycle for payments to other States/Territories for NSW residents treated in their public hospitals.
 Payments to LHNs may also vary where their cash entitlement alters during the financial year.

 Monthly comparison of cash payments from the NSW State pool and State Managed Fund can vary month to month predominately due to these planned payments and cash requirements of an LHN.